Currency banner with market chart and symbols

 Is now a good time to transfer money abroad?

-Current levels are favourable by 2023–2024 standards but the 30 April BoE decision introduces real two-way risk.
-A forward contract removes that risk entirely.
+Levels are mixed — firm against the euro, weaker against the dollar — and UK political risk introduces real two-way uncertainty.
+A forward contract removes that risk by fixing your rate.
 See our guide on whether now is a good time to exchange money.

 Should I use a forward contract?

-Cambridge Currencies provides personalised GBP transfer guidance for individuals and businesses.
+Cambridge Currencies provides GBP transfer support for individuals and businesses.
 Check the live GBP/USD rate or GBP/EUR rate, use our currency converter, or request a free quote.
-We work exclusively with FCA-authorised payment partners — your funds are always safeguarded.
+We work with FCA-authorised payment partners — Currencycloud (FRN 900199) and ScioPay (FRN 927951) — with client funds safeguarded by our FCA-authorised partners at a credit institution, in line with UK safeguarding rules.
 All transfers are completed by phone with a dedicated specialist.
+This article is general guidance to help you make your own informed decision, not a personal recommendation.

 About the Author